appseconnect/docs/_posts/ProcessFlow Management/2020-03-15-processflow-listing-page.md

 5. Click Delete button, the selected Process Flow is moved to the Trash folder.
 ![processflowlisting-page3](/staticfiles/processflow/media/processflowlisting-page3.png)
 6. The Process Flow listing page will have a NEW button on the top right corner
-   of the page for creating a new process flow.
-Clicking on the NEW button, you will be navigated to the Process Flow Designer page.
+   of the page for [creating a new process flow](/processflow/creating-processflow/).
+Clicking on the NEW button, you will be navigated to the [Process Flow Designer](/processflow/designer-processflow/)
 ![processflowlisting-page4](/staticfiles/processflow/media/processflowlisting-page4.png)
 7. The FILTER button is available beside the new button.
 Click on the button, you can filter process flows using search functionality, from the list.
 ![processflowlisting-page5](/staticfiles/processflow/media/processflowlisting-page5.png)